 What I like most about Bunk is, though it has only been open for a short time, it’s already a dive – in a good way.
 Sit in the back next to the stacks of bread, and you’ll know what I mean.
 It’s like being transported to the East Coast, where sandwich shops are a dime a dozen.
 The only difference is, this one is clean and the sandwiches are damn good.

-Since the 2008 opening, they have expanded to a second location in the SW downtown core, and a bar/music venue on Water Ave.
+After their 2008 opening, they expanded to a second location in the SW downtown core, and opened a bar/music venue on Water Ave.
+As their popularity has grown, they’ve kept expanding, and now have a total of seven branches.
 All are open for lunch.
 The menu changes regularly, so don’t get too attached to any one sandwich, though a few greatest hits are always available.
 Be aware that items also get crossed off as they start running out of things at the end of the day.

 Here is a recent list: